eaglelab-zju/DGLD/README.md

 ```shell
 python example.py
 ```
+Hopefully, you will see the data processing, training and evaluation results.
-Now you can enjoy DGLD!
+Then you can enjoy DGLD!

 ## Quick Start

-We support an example.py showing how it works.
-Here, we introduce how to simply run DGLD, following 4 steps.
+Here, we introduce how to simply build a model with DGLD and run the experiments, which contains four main steps.

 ### Dataloader